Not Cleared Post-NSE

 Risk

-DEN040003 is an FDA 510(k) submission for the GLUCATELL.
-This device is classified as a Antigen, Invasive Fungal Pathogens (Class II - Special Controls, product code NQZ).
+DEN040003 is an FDA 510(k) submission (not cleared) for the GLUCATELL.
+Classified as Antigen, Invasive Fungal Pathogens (product code NQZ), Class II - Special Controls.

 Submitted by Associates of Cape Cod, Inc. (Woodbury, US).
-The FDA issued a Not Cleared (DENG) decision on May 21, 2004.
+The FDA issued a Not Cleared (DENG) decision on May 21, 2004 after a review of 60 days.

 Submission Details